ascjones/devomato.com/blog/2013-09-13-currency-prices-as-an-event-stream.md

 # Currency prices as an event stream

 An excellent real world example of a stream of events is the frequently changing prices of financial instruments.
-So I'm going to use that data to play with [EventStore](http://geteventstore.com), see what interesting things I can do with it.
+So I'm going to use that data to play with <a href="http://geteventstore.com" target="_blank">EventStore</a>, see what interesting things I can do with it.

 ## Getting the data

-Forex broker [OANDA](http://developer.oanda.com/) are building a nice [REST API](https://github.com/oanda/apidocs/) which we can use to grab some realtime price quotes.
+Forex broker <a href="http://developer.oanda.com/" target="_blank">OANDA</a> are building a nice <a href="https://github.com/oanda/apidocs/" target="_blank">REST API</a> which we can use to grab some realtime price quotes.
 I'll use the EUR/USD currency pair for this example.
-A request to [http://api-sandbox.oanda.com/v1/quote?instruments=EUR_USD](http://api-sandbox.oanda.com/v1/quote?instruments=EUR_USD) gives us the following response:
+A request to <a href="http://api-sandbox.oanda.com/v1/quote?instruments=EUR_USD" target="_blank">api-sandbox.oanda.com/v1/quote?instruments=EUR_USD</a> gives us the following response:

 ```
 {